palmetto/palmetto-components/docs/CONTRIBUTING.md

 ## Testing Components

 We use **jest** and **react-testing-library** for all tests.
-We discourage the use of snapshot testing instead opting to test desired functionality of a component.
+We discourage the use of snapshot testing, instead opting to test desired functionality of a component.
 General guidelines:

 * Do not test implementation details, E.G: the name of a function changed (again, no snapshot testing).
 * Try do write result-oriented tests.
 E.G: when an change event happens, my onChange handler was properly invoked.